inmanta/inmanta-core/docs/model_developers/modules.rst

 Module Developers Guide
 ========================
-In inmanta all configuration model code and related files, templates, plugins and resource handlers are packaged in a module.
+In inmanta all orchestration model code and related files, templates, plugins and resource handlers are packaged in a module.